tahsinAmin/express1/README.md

 - [x] 7.
 Rate Limiter
 - [x] 8.
 Write in json file if object not present
 - [x] 9.
 Show Data from json file if present
-- [ ] 10.
-If no city found with that name, show some other page or alert
+- [x] 10.
+Showing a page with an error meesage If no city found with that name

+# Optimization

+- [ ] 404 Page betterment
+- [ ] Put the whole project here.

 # Tools Used